MA-GY.6213-I Elemnts Of Real Analy I

 3 Points, Thursdays, 9:00-10:50AM, Andrew Majda

-The course should be interesting for undergraduate students, graduate students, and postdocs in pure and applied mathematics, physics, engineering, and climate, atmosphere, ocean science interested in modeling and simulating climate systems and other turbulent dynamical systems.
+The course should be interesting for graduate students, and postdocs in pure and applied mathematics, physics, engineering, and climate, atmosphere, ocean science interested in filtering and data assimilation for complex turbulent dynamical systems.

 MATH-GA.2901-001 Basic Probability